twingly/twingly-search-api-java/README.md

 # twingly-analytics-api-java

-Java API for [Twingly Search](http://developer.twingly.com/resources/search/) (previously called Twingly Analytics).
+Java API for [Twingly Search](http://developer.twingly.com/resources/search/) (previously known as Twingly Analytics).

 To use the API you need an API key.
 To obtain an API key, contact us at sales@twingly.com.